magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/scada/scada-symbols-dev-guide.md

 ### ScadaSymbolApi

-The `ScadaSymbolApi` (referred to as `api` when accessed via `ScadaSymbolContext`) is a comprehensive JavaScript interface designed for manipulating SCADA symbol elements in ThingsBoard.
+The `ScadaSymbolApi` (referred to as `api` when accessed via `ScadaSymbolContext`) is a comprehensive JavaScript interface designed for manipulating SCADA symbol elements in IoT Hub.
 It encapsulates a variety of methods for creating, modifying, and managing interactions with SVG elements.
 Here are the primary functionalities provided by this API:

 * **generateElementId**: Generates a unique identifier for an element.
 Useful if you want to create new elements.
    ```javascript